Live group demo: see Stensul in action— no pressure, no obligations. Save my seat.

 Limit the color palette

-Color choice and use should be made with care to reflect the quality and spirit of your company’s brand.
-Usingwomen working with color palette consistent colors allows strong associations to be created by customers (and even prospects) with the brand.
+Make color choice and use carefully to reflect the quality and spirit of your company’s brand.
+Usingwomen working with color palette consistent colors allows customers (and even prospects) to create strong associations with the brand.

 Beyond the aesthetic and psychological benefits of choosing the right colors, you need to make certain emails from your company are readable.
-This can be done by checking your contrast ratios and following the Web Content Accessibility Guidelines (WCAG).
+You can do so by checking your contrast ratios and following the Web Content Accessibility Guidelines (WCAG).

 To avoid more color choice errors, answer these questions in your brand guidelines: